stevehemingway/stevehemingway.github.io/content/Latest/2020/The Covid Crisis Continues.md

-# What is the correct relationship between science, scientists, policy and politicians?
+title: What is the correct relationship between science, scientists, policy and politicians?
+date: 2020-5-10
+category: politics
+tags: science, tech

 Given that almost no active national-level polician has any meaningful training in science (even at an undergraduate level, but certaintly not as a research scientist),